Vaman971/my-portfolio/README.md

 ## 🔒 Authentication

 - Admin access is restricted to the email set in `ADMIN_EMAIL`.
+- Need to manually change the role to admin in MongoDb database.
 - Supports **GitHub** and **Google** login via NextAuth.

 ---